 The general symptoms of TB disease include feelings of sickness or weakness, weight loss, fever, and night sweats.
 TB disease of the lungs will also result in a cough lasting more than 3 weeks, chest pain, and the coughing up of blood.
 Symptoms of TB disease in other parts of the body depend on the area affected.

 TB is a treatable and preventable disease with proper screening and medical treatment to prevent active disease.
 Most people won’t know if they have TB infection unless they get tested.
 A skin test is the way to find out if a person has been exposed to TB.

 There is more than one type of TB skin test; however, the preferred method is the Mantoux test.
 For this test, a small amount of testing material is placed just below the top layers of skin, usually on the arm.
 Two or three days later, a certified staff member examines the arm to see if a bump has developed.
 If the bump is a certain size, the test is positive and the person has a TB infection.
 A chest X-ray is done to determine how bad the infection is.

 The Fort Wayne-Allen County Department of Health offers TB skin test and related services.
 For individuals who have a positive TB skin test, we may require a chest x-ray to rule out active tuberculosis.
-The cost for the TB skin test is $15.
-Other services are charged at the true cost to the department.
+The cost for the TB skin test is $20.
+Other services will be charged, as needed.

 Any diagnosis of TB requires immediate reporting to the Department of Health.
 Our nurses and staff investigate each case of TB disease in the community, in workplaces, in our schools and other institutional settings and will take necessary public health interventions to minimize the risk to others.
 We also work to stop the spread of the disease by monitoring individuals who have been exposed to the bacterium or, especially, who have active cases of tuberculosis.